-Pruning when active in spring for example means that spores are attracted by fresh cuts which encourages them to spread.
+Pruning when active in spring for example means that spores are attracted by fresh cuts which encourages them to spread and infest the tree.

 Pruning during winter is an easier task as without foliage in the way it is easier to see the shape and structure of the tree as well as any diseased or damaged branches.

 Winter is a great time to prune the following plants and trees as it encourages crops, fruit production and flowering.

 - fruit trees and fruit bushes

 When not to prune Trees